 The creation of such an international inter-biennial Alliance sets an important institutional precedent as a contraposition in culture to the ideological trends that define, in particular, the political state of affairs of Europe’s East.
-Over the last decade, this region has become a battleground for proxy wars and an authoritarian avant-garde championing right-wing populism as a general upcoming prospect.
-In the political context characterized by growing nationalistic tendencies, hardening of borders, narrowed public space, and vulnerability of the civil realm, the conglomerate of biennial organizations presents the generative power of a self-critical institution that enacts the biennial format as an artistic tool for political emancipation.
+Over the last decade, this region has become a battleground for proxy wars and an authoritarian right-wing populism as a general upcoming prospect.
+In the political context buttressed with growing nationalistic tendencies, hardening of borders, narrowed public space, and vulnerability of the civil realm, the conglomerate of biennial organizations presents the generative power of a self-critical institution that enacts the biennial format as an artistic tool for political emancipation.

 East European biennials have emerged as a new phenomenon related to the biennalization of contemporary art.
 At the same time, they differ from the established biennials in the main centers of the art world.
 They operate under precarious conditions with limited possibilities, oftentimes without city or state support, though speaking explicitly on the political situation in which they find themselves.
 They are grassroots endeavors conducted by local collectives with curatorial strategies deeply grounded in the current socio-political realm.
 The Biennial Alliance supports each other’s curatorial work and exchange through sharing experience related to ways of communication with city/state representatives, relationship with the audience, and strategies to reach it through socially critical projects as well as experience with art projects in public space.